Please confirm topic selection

 • Summary

-• Rheumatoid Cervical Spondylitis comprises of 3 specific patterns of cervical spine instability seen in rheumatoid arthritis that consist of atlantoaxial subluxation, basilar invagination, and subaxial subluxation.
+• Rheumatoid cervical spondylitis is seen in patients with rheumatoid arthritis (RA) and comprises 3 specific patterns of cervical spine instability, including atlantoaxial subluxation, basilar invagination, and subaxial subluxation

-• Diagnosis is made radiographically with cervical spine flexion-extension radiographs and supplemented with MRI studies to measure the degree of spinal cord compression.
+• Diagnosis is made radiographically with cervical spine flexion-extension radiographs and MRI studies to measure the degree of spinal cord compression

-• Treatment may be observation versus decompression with instrumentation depending on patient neurological status, degree of mechanical instability, and severity of spinal cord compression.
+• Treatment may involve observation or decompression with instrumentation depending on patient neurologic status, degree of mechanical instability, and severity of spinal cord compression

 • EPIDEMIOLOGY